ghiorsiandrea/ghiorsiandrea/README.md

-# Hi, I'm Andrea Ghiorsi Moraes, a Java Software Developer
+# Hi, I'm Andrea Ghiorsi Moraes: <br>a Java Software Developer

-<h3 align="left">I am an accountant who has emigrated to the
+<h3 align="left">I'm an accountant who has migrated to the
 world of programming in a self-taught way and I just started my formal studies.